ShaNaim/blog_frontend_jukto_interview_2023/README.md

 > ***master branch***
 To run the program offline , Master branch is preferred.
 It uses 'My JSON Server' as a mock server for api calls.
 A db.json file is included with some dummy data. n.b.
 Please run the json-server before using the program , otherwise program won't work properly.
+An env file is to be added to the project that shall hold the url of the json-server.

 > ***blog-json-placeholder***
 > To deploy on github-pages blog-json-placeholder is preferred .
 It uses JSONPlaceholder as a mock server.
 It initially fetches all required data (posts , comments , users) from JSONPlaceholder and the rest data manipulation is done with Redux on the frontend.